kazuito/atcoder-run/README.md

 - ### Run Test

   Fetch samples of the task and execute the tests automatically.
-  Then quickly view the results in the Output tab.
+  Then quickly view the results in the result tab.

 ## Commands